This post contains affiliate links*

 I’ve since read two different Freddie Mercury biographies, Mercury and Me by Jim Hutton, Mercury’s partner for the last seven years of his life, and Mercury: An Intimate Biography of Freddie Mercury by Lesley-Ann Jones, and while there are quite a few discrepancies in some of the facts surrounding this iconic talent, there is no question that Freddie’s cats were important to him.
 According to many different biographers, including his personal assistant Peter Freestone, he would often call home when he was on tour and ask that the cats be put on the phone so he could talk to them.

-I recently came across this wonderful video on Facebook that introduces all of Freddie’s cats, along with some wonderful photos and information about his relationship with them.
+I recently came across this lovely video on Facebook that introduces all of Freddie’s cats, along with some wonderful photos and information about his relationship with them.
 (Don’t let the somewhat bumpy English in the captions distract you, I think English was probably a second language for the creator.)

 *The Conscious Cat is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 This means that if you decide to purchase through any of our links, we get a small commission.
 We only spread the word about products and services we’ve either used or would use ourselves.